jina-ai/clip-as-service/client/README.md

 ##### **Q:** How many requests can one service handle concurrently?

-**A:** The maximum number of concurrent requests is determined by `num_worker` in `app.py`.
+**A:** The maximum number of concurrent requests is determined by `num_worker` in `bert_serving_start`.
 If you a sending more than `num_worker` requests concurrently, the new requests will be temporally stored in a queue until a free worker becomes available.

 ##### **Q:** So one request means one sentence?

 **A:** No. One request means a list of sentences sent from a client.
 Think the size of a request as the batch size.
 A request may contain 256, 512 or 1024 sentences.
 The optimal size of a request is often determined empirically.
 One large request can certainly improve the GPU utilization, yet it also increases the overhead of transmission.
-You may run `python example1.py` for a simple benchmark.
+You may run `python example/example1.py` for a simple benchmark.

 ##### **Q:** How about the speed?
 Is it fast enough for production?